 Central Sustainability has partnered with various RSO's, departments, and organizations to collectively plan and promote Earth Week at CMU.
-The following events are all occurring during Earth Week, from Sunday (April 18th) to Saturday (April 24).
-Please join us by participating in any of these events!
-To submit a new Earth Week event to this page, please fill out the following form: Earth Week Events
+The following events occurred during 2021 Earth Week, from Sunday (April 18th) to Saturday (April 24).
+We look forward to hosting more of these types of events in the future, so check out the week of events and recordings below and stay tuned!

 All Week Events

 “Every Day is Earth Day” is a special mini-series from Central Michigan Life celebrating different types of sustainability from the perspectives of various community members.

 Listen to all of the episodes on the CM Life website to learn more about environmental, social, cultural, economic and human sustainability.

 The Revolution of Thought Poster Exhibition is a gift to The Center for International Ethics from the Hiroshima Peace Memorial Museum in Japan.
 The 30 poster exhibition is displayed in Powers Hall to commemorate the 75th anniversary of the bombings of Hiroshima and Nagasaki in 1945, and to mark the entering into force of the Treaty on the Prohibition of Nuclear Weapons in January of 2021.
 Tours of the exhibit are facilitated by a student docent in a 1:1 setting and run between 40-60 minutes.
 The tours highlight the profound history of the bombings and the impactful international activism that has been spurred since the bombings in 1945.
 In addition to highlighting the history of the bombings, the tours place the whole of nuclear activism and its history within the larger context of the Peace Through Law movement.
 The in-person tour ends with a discussion of the link between the message of this exhibition and the work of E.C.
 Warriner, 4th President of CMU.